 Continuing Education Credit: 1 hour

 This course is approved through HRCI (E-Learning) and through SHRM (Self Paced E-Learning).
 You can select a HRCI, SHRM and/or a general certificate.
-If you would like to self certify this course for continuing education self study credit for HRPA, CHRP, AHRI IDC, ICF, CLM or CPLP credit, select the general certificate option.
+If you would like to self certify this course for continuing education self study credit for HRPA, CHRP, AHRI IDC, ICF, CLM, CPLP or BCBA credit, select the general certificate option.
 See our certifications page for more information

 This program can be taught to groups (see group discount page).
 This online course can be combined with a live facilitated discussion.
 This course is ideals for managers as part of a leadership development training.
 Contact us for more information or to schedule a course.

 Jennifer Hancock is a mom, author of several books and founder of Humanist Learning Systems.
 She is considered one of the top speakers and writers in the world of Humanism today.
 Her insights on how to combine philosophy and science to help solve our problems more effectively have helped countless people all over the world.

 Jennifer’s approach to stopping bullying and harassment is unique.
 She specializes in teaching a behavioral approach to harassment problems.
 Specifically focusing on how unwanted behaviors are extinguished.
 There is more than 70 years of research on how to extinguish unwanted behavior and what is known has a direct impact on why harassment and bullying are so hard to stop and why attempts to stop it result in retaliation.
 Retaliation is predicted to occur in the behavioral model and it’s time we start taking that into account in our approaches to making it stop.
 Harassment is a behavioral problem and it requires a behavioral approach to stop.

 “I recommend this course to others.
 This course explains the difference between conflicts and bullying in the work place, how to recognize the difference and how to correct the inappropriate behavior.” – P. Jilek